BEcorp/ebo-browser/docs/team.md

 ## Kyokan Team Members

-[Kyokan](http://kyokan.io/) is a consulting firm that has been working closely with the MetaMask team on the latest version of our user interface.
+[Kyokan](http://kyokan.io/) is a consulting firm that has been working closely with the EBO team on the latest version of our user interface.
 Their team members are not members of ConsenSys LLC, but they contribute a lot to the project.

 - Daniel Tsui (@sdsui)
 - Chi Kei Chan (@chikeichan)